 Are there some occupations that are more prone to drug or alcohol abuse than others?

-The US Department of Labor states that the highest prevalence of illicit drug use is found in accommodations and food services and construction.
+The highest prevalence of illicit drug use is found in accommodations and food services and construction.
 An estimated 17 percent of accommodations and food services employees abuse drugs, along with 14 percent of construction workers.
 The highest levels of alcohol abuse were found in construction (16 percent), installation and repair personnel (15 percent), and arts, entertainment and recreation (14 percent).
-Employees often affected by heavy alcohol use and also working in a hazardous environment are workers in mining and excavation businesses.
+Employees often affected by heavy alcohol use and also working in a hazardous environment are workers in mining and excavation.

 In the UK, the professions most plagued by alcohol abuse are bar and pub employees, caterers, entertainers and hairdressers/barbers.
 Male seafarers and construction workers also have higher than average risk of dying due to alcohol-related problems.

 What signs should be looked for when determining if an employee has a drug or alcohol problem?

 - Frequent, prolonged and unexplained latenesses and absences especially after lunch or for meetings

 - Lower productivity, missed deadlines, increased excuses for failure to produce

 - Physical signs such as red eyes, slurred speech, unsteadiness, excessive fatigue or hyperactivity